atcs-wang/inventory-webapp-06-auth/README.md

 > Although it's not exactly true that the assignment doesn't exist, it is appropriate to act like it doesn't since the user should not be aware of the existence of other user's assignments.
 More accurately, we'd say that it is not authorized for that user to access that page.
 In such cases, we sometimes prefer a `403 Forbidden` code instead of `404 Not Found`.

 > Now both the `Edit` form and `Delete` button cannot be directly accessed any longer by unauthorized users.
-It may seem unnecessary to have restricted those other operations when restricting access to the detail page makes it pretty difficult for normal users to accidentally edit or delete an assignment they can't see.
+It may seem unnecessary to have restricted those other operations when restricting access to the list or detail page makes it pretty difficult for normal users to accidentally edit or delete an assignment they can't see.
 But it's safer to be thorough, as arbitrary GET and POST requests can in fact still be made by malicious users without forms or buttons.

-### (7.7) Conclusion
+### (6.7) Conclusion

 At this point, we have integrated authentication and some basic authorization.
 We have associated data with specific users, and only authorized users to perform CRUD operations on their own data.